Skip to Content

 Gay rights in Cyprus

 The lingering presence of the Greek Orthodox Church has meant many people in Cyprus hold very conservative attitudes.
-The LGBTQ rights of Cyprus are quite progressive, on par with Greece and Italy, but still behind the rest of West Europe.
+The LGBTQ rights of Cyprus are quite progressive, on par with Greece and Italy, but still behind the rest of Western Europe.
 For example, gay marriage is still not law, but civil unions have been allowed since 2015, although these don’t provide the same rights and legal protections as marriage.

 Since Cyprus joined the EU in 2004, the country's acceptance rate for its LGBTQ community has improved massively.
 They’ve introduced a robust set of anti-discrimination laws, which includes a ban on LGBTQ discrimination in employment.
 And in 2017, the Ministry of Education started an initiative coined “HOMBAT = Combating Homophobic and Transphobic Bullying at Schools”, which aims to train teachers to be more aware of bullying.

-Accept is the leading LGBTQ-rights organization in Cyprus that does amazing work in progressing the rights for gay Cypriots, including putting together the annual Cyprus Pride parade.
+Accept is the leading LGBTQ-rights organization in Cyprus that does amazing work in progressing the rights of gay Cypriots, including putting together the annual Cyprus Pride parade.
 All their upcoming activity can be checked out via their Facebook page.

 Cyprus has a gay Pride event that is getting better every year